Part two of my Paris Guide includes hip hotels, mouthwatering markets and splendid day trips to take your trip from touristy to transcendent.

 +33 01 70 83 00 00

 One of the main reasons you should consider booking a room at this left bank address is the restaurant.
-Midweek guests are guaranteed a spot at the idyllic French bistro when chef Yves Camdebord prepares a tasting menu.
-The father of bistronomy is one of the most talented chefs in the city.
-Camdebord also owns the hotel.
+Midweek guests are guaranteed a spot at the idyllic French bistro where chef Yves Camdebord prepares a flawless tasting menu.
+The father of bistronomy is also the owner of the hotel.
 Cozy Rooms feature leopard print furnishings and wood beamed ceilings.
 Camdebord’s L’Avant Comptoir, a stand-up tapas style restaurant and L’Avant Comptoir de La Mer, an oyster bar, are also worth trying.

 9 Carrefour de l’Odeon